 {344}

-discipline ends the moment he is put out, and ends altogether&#8212; &#8220;Do not ye judge them that are *within?* But them that are without God judgeth,&#8221; @1 Corinthians 5: 12.
+discipline ends the moment he is put out, and ends altogether -- "Do not ye judge them that are *within*?
+But them that are without God judgeth", @1 Corinthians 5: 12.

 The question whether I can sit down with this or that person who is within never arises.
-A person staying away from communion (because of another, of whom he does not think well, being there) is a most extraordinary thing; he is excommunicating himself for another&#8217;s sake. &#8220;For we, being many, are one bread [loaf], and one body; for we are all partakers of that one bread,&#8221; @1 Corinthians 10: 17.
+A person staying away from communion (because of another, of whom he does not think well, being there) is a most extraordinary thing; he is excommunicating himself for another's sake.
+"For we, being many, are one bread [loaf], and one body; for we are all partakers of that one bread", @1 Corinthians 10: 17.
 If I stay away, I am saying, that I am not a Christian, because another has gone wrong.
 That is not the way to act.
 There may be a step to take, but it is not to commit the folly of excommunicating myself, lest a sinner should intrude.